Skip to Content

 Focus on the person, not the disease

-Whole Health TrainingIf you're a Premium user, you've probably used My HealtheVet for prescription refills.
+Whole Health TrainingIf you're a My HealtheVet user, you've probably refilled your prescriptions online.
 Maybe you've downloaded part of your medical records, or looked at your doctor's notes from a recent visit.
-You've even talked to the health care team about your diet (maybe it's about your weight, or blood sugar levels).
-But if you think your health care is missing a plan, then you need to look at Whole Health.
+You've even talked to the health care team about your blood pressure or other vitals.
+But if you'd like a more holistic plan for your health, you may be interested in Whole Health.

 What is Whole Health?